mongodb/specifications/source/retryable-writes/tests/README.rst

 Speeding Up Tests
 =================

-See `Speeding Up Tests </source/transactions/tests/README.rst#speeding-up-tests>`_ in the Transactions spec tests.
+See `Speeding Up Tests <../../retryable-reads/tests/README.rst#speeding-up-tests>`_ in the retryable reads spec tests.

 Use as Integration Tests
 ========================